hoffmakl/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "Weill Cornell Medicine", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I enjoy the intersection of math, medicine, and meaningful, reproducible research."
+bio = "I enjoy the intersection of math, medicine, and meaningful research."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Study Design",
+  "Reproducibility",
-  "Programming",
+  "Efficient Programming",
-  "Podcasts",
+  "Cancer Biology",
-  "Playing Sports"
+  "Neurological Disorders"
 ]

 # Organizational groups that you belong to (for People widget)